MicroEJ/docs/DeviceDeveloperGuide/core.rst

 Principle
 =========

-The Embedded COMmunication foundation library (ECOM) is a generic communication library with abstract communication stream support (a communication framework only).
+The Embedded COMmunication Foundation Library (ECOM) is a generic communication library with abstract communication stream support (a communication framework only).
 It allows you to open and use streams on communication devices such as a COMM port.